Training a Dog Impulse Control and Frustration Tolerance

-Low Tolerance Frustration in Dogs
+Low Impulse Control and Tolerance Frustration in Dogs

-Just like children, dogs aren't born with built-in tolerance frustration.
+Just like children, dogs aren't born with sufficient impulse control and built-in tolerance frustration.
 It's a skill that is learned through life experiences.
 And just like in adult humans, dogs who haven't developed sufficient tolerance may revert to undesirable behaviors that may even surface as aggressive displays.
 But what is frustration tolerance, and most of all, how can puppies be taught to cope with it so they can grow into well-adjusted adult dogs?

 In humans, it's quite easy to notice people who are unable to cope with their daily frustrations.
 These are people who lash out at their employees, smash the guitar on the floor because they were unable to get the right cord on a song they were planning on learning, engage in road rage when there is a car blocking their way, and so forth.
 Normal daily mishaps that others would normally ignore or be able to accept create havoc in the lives of people with low frustration tolerance.